Russian anti-war activist says he was banned entry into Serbia at Belgrade airport | Law-Order

 - Serbia

 Peter Nikitin told The Associated Press he was stopped at Belgrade airport's passport control early on Thursday, returning from a holiday in Portugal.
-He said the decision was “arbitrary and illegal.”
-Though it formally seeks European Union membership, Serbia has maintained friendly relations with Russia and refused to impose Western-backed sanctions against Moscow over the invasion of Ukraine.
+He said the decision was "arbitrary and illegal."
+Though it formally seeks European Union membership and has condemned Russia's invasion of Ukraine, Serbia has maintained friendly relations with Moscow and refused to impose Western-backed sanctions over the aggression.

-Nikitin holds both Russian and Dutch citizenship and has a Serbian residence permit, where he has lived for years.

 "I have been in the border zone at the Nikola Tesla airport (in Belgrade) the entire night with no sleep," said Nikitin.
 "I will stay here until they let me go home or deport me forcefully."
 Nikitin sent the AP a document border authorities gave him which read "protective measure of removal, the security measure of expulsion or ban on entry into the Republic of Serbia in effect."
 Serbian authorities have issued no immediate statement.